 University Merit-Based Graduate Awards

 The University of Cincinnati offers several types of merit-based graduate awards.
-The three most common types—GIA/GAS, graduate assistantships, and fellowships—are described on their respective pages.
-Most university graduate awards are underwritten by university funds allocated by the Graduate School to each college, which are then awarded to students by the individual programs.
-Some awards are competitive and granted by the Graduate School upon recommendation of an individual graduate program.
+The most common types—Graduate Scholarships, fellowships, and University Graduate Assistantships—are described on their respective pages.
+Most university graduate awards are underwritten by university funds allocated by the Graduate College ("general funds") to each college, which are then awarded to students by the individual programs.
+Some awards are competitive and granted by the Graduate College upon recommendation of an individual graduate program.

 Not all graduate students are eligible for graduate awards.
-Graduate awards allocated by the Graduate School are not available to students
+Graduate awards allocated by the Graduate College are not available to students:

-(3) who have not maintained satisfactory progress to meet the minimum GPA of 3.0,
+- who have not maintained the minimum GPA of 3.000 in their program,

 Awards can only be guaranteed for a maximum period of one academic year, and renewal of a university graduate award is not automatic.
-Awards that are appointed by individual programs are awarded at the sole discretion of the program, provided that a student is eligible for the award.
-Programs are not obligated to renew awards for prior awardees, even if previously awarded students met all minimum guidelines.
+Awards that are appointed by individual programs are awarded to eligible students at the sole discretion of the program.
+Programs are not obligated to renew awards, even if previously awarded students met all eligibility requirements.